Long Island Sound: Mammals, reptiles, and amphibians

 Most animal species on the Connecticut side of the Sound also occur inland, but some are much more abundant along the shore.
 Animals along the Sound are most concentrated in the salt marshes.
 Two species of shrews, the masked shrew and the American short-tailed shrew, are common in salt marshes.
 The least shrew has been thought to exist in small numbers in the salt marshes of western Connecticut.
 Rodents include the white-footed mouse, the meadow vole (probably the most abundant coastal mammal) and the meadow jumping mouse.
 Muskrats are heavily trapped but remain abundant.
 Raccoons and red foxes who live in areas near the marshes will hunt in them.
 The long-tailed weasel and short-tailed weasel are both found near the Sound, occasionally living in the salt marshes.

-Harbor seals and gray seals can be found among the rocks off Stonington and Groton at the eastern end.
+Dolphins are occasionally spotted in Long Island Sound, along with Harbor seals and gray seals that can be found among the rocks off Stonington and Groton at the eastern end.
 Long-finned pilot whales and harbor porpoises can also be infrequently sighted in open water, a few miles off the coast.
 In 1975, a finback whale beached itself in Groton.

 Animals that need moist woodlands are found in the coastal area (and elsewhere), including the diamondback terrapin in salt marshes and brackish waters (and deposits and hatches its eggs on nearby sandy beaches).
 Terrapin meat became such a popular delicacy in the early 1900s that the price for a dozen adult females reached as high as US$120.
 Overhunting made the species uncommon and even rare through most of the Sound and eliminated at some places.
 After its popularity as food declined, the terrapin population started recovering.

 Sea turtles occasionally travel north on the Gulf Stream and wander into the Sound.
-The loggerhead turtle, green turtle and leatherback turtle are rarely seen along the Connecticut shore.
+The loggerhead turtle, green turtle and leatherback turtle are occasionally seen along the Connecticut shore.

 Other reptiles and amphibians found along the edges of the salt marshes and nearby bodies of water include the green frog, bullfrog, pickerel frog, spotted turtle, painted turtle, northern water snake, and common snapping turtle.
 On beaches and sandy areas there are Fowler's toads (which are also found inland but find sandy areas preferable), the American toad, and the hognose snake (which feeds on Fowler's toads).